You’ve probably received a letter or email saying that your employer has chosen The People’s Pension as your company’s workplace pension scheme.

 What you can do in your Online Account

-You’re all set up!
-Explore your Online Account today – here’s what you can do:
+Once you’re all set up, you can start exploring your account – here’s what you can do:

 Tell us who your beneficiaries are